musIndex/mouseinventory/adminDocumenta.md

 This file `Demo_Database.sql` can be found in the Github repo.

 ### How to Deploy GitHub Code Changes to the Web App
-*must be a member of the `mousespace` Azure DevOps project or else you will have a **permissions error**
+*must be a member of the `mousespace` Azure DevOps project or else you will have a **permissions error** *

--Change code from the `release/msu` branch on the `mouseinventory` [repo](https://github.com/musIndex/mouseinventory/tree/release/msu)
+* Change code from the `release/msu` branch on the `mouseinventory` [repo](https://github.com/musIndex/mouseinventory/tree/release/msu)
--Go to the Azure DevOps [pipeline](https://dev.azure.com/EstelleWall/mousespace/_releaseDefinition?definitionId=2&_a=definition-tasks) and create a new release from the MSU pipeline
+* Go to the Azure DevOps [pipeline](https://dev.azure.com/EstelleWall/mousespace/_releaseDefinition?definitionId=2&_a=definition-tasks) and create a new release from the MSU pipeline
--Go to the `Releases` tab
+* Go to the `Releases` tab
--Verify the release has been deployed successfully
+* Verify the release has been deployed successfully